“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 Managing medications is challenging.
 Just picture trying to successfully juggle a number of prescriptions, from multiple physicians, taken at several times throughout the day, with varied and possibly even contradictory instructions.
 Welcome to the day to day routine of numerous aging parents, 36% of whom take up to 5 or even more prescription drugs concurrently.

 Medicine mismanagement for seniors is frequent, and may result in frightening outcomes, making it essential to execute an approach to make certain senior loved ones remain safe and compliant with doctors’ prescribed prescription regimens.
-These tips, from the senior care Rockport team at Anthem Home Care, are an excellent place to start:
+These tips from Anthem Home Care are an excellent place to start:

 - Store medicines within one safe, central location.
 Collect all medications the senior takes on a regular schedule, both OTC and prescription, and put them together in a heavy-duty container.
 Generally speaking, the bathroom medicine cabinet isn’t an ideal storage area, mainly because dampness and heat can impact some medications.
 If a particular medication ought to be refrigerated, keep an empty bottle as a placeholder in the bin to function as a reminder.
 Keep the bin in a cool, dry place, securely out of reach of young children and pets.